-- (a) Each LPG operator and landfill gas operator shall maintain records and follow self-audit procedures regarding gas leaks and leakage surveys as follows: - (1) Each LPG operator and landfill gas operator shall preserve historical gas leak records for no less than 7 years; and - (2) Each LPG operator and landfill gas operator shall maintain permanent records for leaks which are reported by an outside source or require reporting to a regulatory agency. - (b) The leak records required in (a) above shall not be required to be maintained in any specific format or retained at one location. - (c) The leak records as required in (a) above shall include the following: - (1) Date discovered, time reported, time dispatched, time investigated and by whom; - (2) Date repaired, time repaired and by whom; - (3) If a reportable leak, date and time of telephone report to regulatory authority and by whom; - (4) Location of leak; and - (5) Method of leak detection including name and address if reported by an outside party. - (d) Each LPG operator and landfill gas operator shall report to the department leaks occurring in its gas distribution or transmission system pursuant to En 511.05(a)(1).
+- (a) Each LPG operator and landfill gas operator shall maintain records and follow self-audit procedures regarding gas leaks and leakage surveys as follows: - (1) Each LPG operator and landfill gas operator shall preserve historical gas leak records for no less than 7 years; and - (2) Each LPG operator and landfill gas operator shall maintain permanent records for leaks which are reported by an outside source or require reporting to a regulatory agency.

+- (c) The leak records as required in (a) above shall include the following: - (1) Date discovered, time reported, time dispatched, time investigated and by whom; - (2) Date repaired, time repaired and by whom; - (3) If a reportable leak, date and time of telephone report to regulatory authority and by whom; - (4) Location of leak; and - (5) Method of leak detection including name and address if reported by an outside party. - (d) Each LPG operator and landfill gas operator shall report to the department leaks occurring in its gas distribution or transmission system pursuant to En 511.05(a)(1).

-En 511.16 E-5G LPG Operator or Landfill Gas Operator Accident Report.
+En 511.16 E-5 LPG Operator or Landfill Gas Operator Accident Report.

-- (a) Each LPG operator and landfill gas operator shall file department "Form E-5G Utility Accident Report," dated April 2023 with the department within 10 working days of when an LPG operator or landfill gas operator accident, as described in En 511.07(b), occurs. - (b) Each LPG operator and landfill gas operator shall include the following on Form E-5G: - (1) Report number, date and name and address of LPG operator or landfill gas operator; - (2) Date and location of accident; - (3) Description of person injured including: - a.
+- (a) Each LPG operator and landfill gas operator shall file with the department Form E-5 "Utility Accident Report" within 10 working days of when an LPG operator or landfill gas operator accident, as described in En 511.07(b), occurs. - (b) Each LPG operator and landfill gas operator shall include the following on Form E-5: - (1) Report number, date and name and address of LPG operator or landfill gas operator; - (2) Date and location of accident; - (3) Description of person injured including: - a.
 Name; - b.
 Age; - c.
 Residence; - d.
 Employer; and - e.
-Status of injured person, whether employee, person under contract, invitee, licensee, trespasser or other; - (4) Description of injury, current condition, duration of disability and, if applicable, anticipated return to work date;

-- (5) Description of cause and manner of accident; - (6) If applicable, cause of death, previous accident report number; - (7) Designation of federal or state statute violated, if applicable; - (8) Recommendation for and steps taken to guard against repetition of accident; and - (9) Signature and title of signatory.
+Status of injured person, whether employee, person under contract, invitee, licensee, trespasser or other; - (4) Description of injury, current condition, duration of disability and, if applicable, anticipated return to work date; - (5) Description of cause and manner of accident; - (6) If applicable, cause of death, previous accident report number; - (7) Designation of federal or state statute violated, if applicable; - (8) Recommendation for and steps taken to guard against repetition of accident; and - (9) Signature and title of signatory.